joshgermon/cubcopy/README.md

 # Cubcopy 🧸

-Cubcopy is a C library for copying files from one place to another (without preserving directory structure).
-It is a highly simplified and barebones implementation of a file copying tool.
-It is currently created for a very specific and specialised use case within [Cubby](https://github.com/joshgermon/cubby), where directory structure is not required to be preserved or any other metadata (permissions, etc); However flexibility in filtering items and organisational configurations are a priority.
+Cubcopy is a C library for copying files from one place to another.
+It is a highly simplified and barebones implementation of a file copying library.
+It is currently created for a very specific and specialised use case within [Cubby](https://github.com/joshgermon/cubby) to copy a lot of medium-size files and where a hardened and bullet-proof library is not required.
+However flexibility in filtering items and organisational configurations are a priority including hooks into the copying process.

 > \[!IMPORTANT]\
-> It is worth repeating with emphasis that this is a crude, tiny and simple  implementation and it is not intended for general use in its current form.
+> It is worth repeating with emphasis that this is a crude, tiny and simple implementation and was created to solve a specific problem in a hobby project

 ## Usage